galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 ## Creating pages using queried data

-Gatsby follows a specific sequence during its lifecycle.
+Gatsby initiates a specific sequence of steps during its lifecycle.
 It offers lifecycle APIs so that you can hook your own operations into this sequence.

 On bootstrap and after sourcing and transformation of data, there is a part where Gatsby checks for an implementation of `createPages` in `gatsby-node.js`.
 If it finds one, it calls it.
 We'll use this hook to create our pages programmatically.

 Create a file called `gatsby-node.js` in the root of the project.
-Inside it, export a `createPages` function that accepts a destructured object containing `graphql` and `actions`.
+Inside it, export a `createPages` function that accepts an object containing `graphql` and `actions`.
 These two parameters are utilities passed on by Gatsby when it calls the `createPages` implementation.

 ```js
 exports.createPages = ({ graphql, actions }) => {